MahmoudElhefnawyy/Responsive-Furniture-Website/README.md

-##Project Title
+# Project Title

 Responsive Furniture Website

-##Getting Started
+## Getting Started
-E-commerce Furniture Website to Mange products, offers and users
+E-Commerce Furniture Website Manage All products, offers and users

-##Prerequisites
+### Prerequisites
-.open your browser chrome or firefox .Active your vs code to see the code
+.open your browser chrome or firefox

-##Installing
+.Active the vs code file location

+### Installing

-.visual studio code
+.visual studio cod
-. browser
+.any browser

-##Running the tests
+## Running the tests

-Open your vs code and right click to 'open with live server'
+Open your vs code and right click to choose 'open with live server'

-##Deployment
+## Deployment

 love demo will be sent immediately.

-##Built With
+## Built With
--Html
--css
--javascript

-##Authors
+Html
+css
+javascript

+## Authors
 Mahmoud Elhefnawy